sedelmeyer/dotfiles/docs/install_mbp55.rst

 Wake from sleep with lid open issues
 ------------------------------------

 Another issue identified running Ubuntu 18.04 on a MacBookPro5,5, is that the machine fails to wake from sleep/suspended mode after opening the laptop lid.
 This issue appears to happen inconsistently at this time, and I have not yet developed a fix for this issue.
 When this issue does appear, the LED indicator light is typically steadily lit rather than undulating as a Mac laptop typically does while sleeping.
 Upon opening the laptop lid, the LED light turns off, but the screen never turns on.
 The only way to resolve it when this happens is to force shutdown the machine by holding down the power button for several seconds.
-Pressing the power button reboots the machine and everything then works again as expected.

-Thus far, this issue occurs less frequently when I have signed out of my user profile prior to closing the laptop lid.
+Pressing the power button a second time reboots the machine and everything then works again as expected. **Thus far, this issue occurs less frequently when I have signed out of my user profile prior to closing the laptop lid.**

 **TODO:** Further research is required to identify a fix for this issue.
 That fix will be added here once it is resolved.